IBM-Bluemix-Docs/cloud-object-storage-infrastructure/faq.md

 **When I create a bucket using the API, how do I set the storage class?**

-The storage class (eg `us-flex`) is assigned to the `LocationConstraint` configuration variable for that bucket.
+The storage class (for example `us-flex`) is assigned to the `LocationConstraint` configuration variable for that bucket.
 This is because of a key difference between the was AWS S3 and {{site.data.keyword.cos_full_notm}} handle storage classes.  {{site.data.keyword.cos_full_notm}} sets storage classes at the bucket level, while AWS S3 assigns a storage class to an individual object.

 **Can the storage class of a bucket be changed?
 For example, if you have production data in 'standard', can we easily switch it to 'vault' for billing purposes if we are not using it frequently?**